PEXANE2/azure-docs.tr-tr/articles/vpn-gateway/vpn-gateway-tutorial-create-gateway-powershell.md

 ![Sanal Ağ ve VPN ağ geçidi](./media/vpn-gateway-tutorial-create-gateway-powershell/vnet1-gateway.png)

-### <a name="working-with-azure-cloud-shell-and-azure-powershell"></a>Azure Bulut Shell ve Azure PowerShell ile çalışma
+### <a name="working-with-azure-cloud-shell-and-azure-powershell"></a>Azure Cloud Shell ve Azure PowerShell çalışma

 [!INCLUDE [working with cloud shell](../../includes/vpn-gateway-cloud-shell-powershell.md)]

 ## <a name="common-network-parameter-values"></a>Ortak ağ parametre değerleri

-Aşağıda bu öğretici için kullanılan parametre değerleri verilmiştir. Örneklerde, değişkenler aşağıdakilere çevirir:
+Bu öğretici için kullanılan parametre değerleri aşağıda verilmiştir. Örneklerde, değişkenler aşağıdakilere çeviri yapar:

 ```
 #$RG1         = The name of the resource group